FeesWizard

 Cheapest for a casual investor

-€500 average trade, 6 trades a year, 2 withdrawals, buys US/overseas assets (needs currency conversion)
+€5,000 portfolio, €1,200 added a year, 6 trades, buys US/overseas assets (needs currency conversion)

 Cheapest for a regular investor

-€1,000 average trade, 24 trades a year, 4 withdrawals, buys US/overseas assets (needs currency conversion)
+€50,000 portfolio, €6,000 added a year, 24 trades, buys US/overseas assets (needs currency conversion)

 Cheapest for a active investor

-€2,500 average trade, 100 trades a year, 6 withdrawals, buys US/overseas assets (needs currency conversion)
+€100,000 portfolio turned over 50% across 100 trades a year, buys US/overseas assets

-Why Scalable Capital comes out cheapest
+Why Trading 212 comes out cheapest

-The runner-up on the regular profile, Trade Republic, makes the point precisely.
-It is also commission-free, yet its 0% conversion fee means a regular investor pays about $24 a year against Scalable Capital's $24 — the entire gap is currency conversion, not dealing charges.
+The runner-up on the regular profile, Lightyear, makes the point precisely.
+It is also commission-free, yet its 0.35% conversion fee means a regular investor pays about €21 a year against Trading 212's €9.00 — the entire gap is currency conversion, not dealing charges.
 On a portfolio weighted towards US equities, a euro investor converting, say, €24,000 of trades a year feels that difference directly: a fee that looks like a rounding error in percentage terms becomes the single largest recurring cost.
 The lesson is the one investors most often miss — zero commission does not mean zero cost, and a smaller FX fee routinely beats a flashier "free trades" headline.
 To understand the mechanics, read how FX fees work and our deep dive on currency-conversion fees.

 The ranking does shift with usage, which is why we publish three profiles rather than one verdict.
 Flat per-trade commissions and fixed withdrawal fees barely register for a casual investor placing a handful of trades, but they compound for an active trader placing a hundred — and a percentage FX fee that looked trivial on a small pot dominates once the traded value climbs into five figures.
 Read the profile that matches your own behaviour, not just the top of the first table.
 For the full anatomy of every charge, our Broker Fee Index breaks the market down fee by fee.